vokal/vokal-ng-api/README.md

 #### <a id="event-APIRequestComplete"></a>`APIRequestComplete`

 Broadcast upon the completion of any API request.
+Not broadcast when a request is canceled using the `$cancel` method.

 ##### Listener Arguments